Pablro/IntegrateProject/code/Python_Code/README.md

 - *checkMissing.py* and *duplicate.py*: For manual debugging when downloading fastas and looking for missing ids or possible duplicates (if required, sometimes useful). high-throughput detection is implemented in missingFastas.sh(missing id) and within DataCollection.R for duplicate inspections.
 - *buildPangenome_main.py*: semiautomatic script for building CDS pangenome.
 The step-by-step explanation is within the script.
 - *toR_main.py*: Transforms presence-absence matrix to Rdataframe for further analysis with micropan package.
+- *core_genome_Pieplot*: prints a pie plot belonging to the parts of the pangenome.
+- *eggNog_main.py*: semiautomatic script for running eggNog analysis.
+The step by step explanation is within the script.

 ## Instructions: Building pangenome